PokeOttawa/pokeottawa.github.io/index.md

 ## March Community Day Check-in

-Bulbasaur spawns (exclusive move: Frenzy Plant), triple catch XP, 3-hour lures
+Mareep spawns (exclusive move: Dragon Pulse), 1/4 Egg Hatch Distance, 3-hour lures

 ### When

-Check-in: **Sunday, March 25th, 2018** - 1pm to 5pm EST
+Check-in: **Sunday, April 15th, 2018** - 1pm to 5pm EST

 The bonuses will be active from 2pm to 5pm EST.